Rhonda Hughes: Career

 She began her teaching career at Tufts University then spent a year as a fellow at the Bunting Institute of Radcliffe College.
 She moved to Bryn Mawr College in 1980, where she served as department chair for six years.

 She is the Helen Herrmann professor emeritus of mathematics at Bryn Mawr, and retired in 2011.

 She was president of the Association for Women in Mathematics (AWM) 1987–1988.
 She has served on the Commission on Physical Science, Mathematics, and Applications of the United States National Research Council.
+She served as an American Mathematical Society (AMS) Council member at large from 1988 to 1990.

 She and Sylvia Bozeman organized the Spelman-Bryn Mawr Summer Mathematics Program for female undergraduate students from 1992 to 1994.
 In 1998, they founded the EDGE Program (Enhancing Diversity in Graduate Education), a transition program for women entering graduate programs in the mathematical sciences.

 The program is now in its twentieth year.

 Her most recent research involves ill-posed problems.

 Honors

-Hughes received a Distinguished Teaching Award from the Mathematical Association of America in 1997.
+In 1998, Hughes received the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics.

 In 2004 she received the AAAS Mentor Award for Lifetime Achievement, in 2010 the Gweneth Humphreys Award for Mentorship of Undergraduate Women in Mathematics of the Association for Women in Mathematics, and in 2013 she received the Elizabeth Bingham Award of the Philadelphia Chapter of the Association for Women in Science.

 In 2017, she was selected as a fellow of the Association for Women in Mathematics in the inaugural class.